mongodb-labs/repl-trace-checker/README.md

 Finally, I run a Python script that reads the GraphViz state graph and all the replica set members' logs.
 The script begins with the spec's initial state.
-Then, for each log message from the replica set, the script creates a new state that includes the changes expressed by the log message.
-For example, when a member
+Then, for each log message from the replica set, the script creates the next state, which includes the changes expressed by the log message.
+For example, if Server 1 becomes primary, it logs that its role is now "Leader".
+The script makes the next state, which is the same as the previous except for Server 1's new role.

+Once the script has created the next state, it checks the list of possible next states according to the spec.
+If there is a match, the cycle repeats, otherwise checking fails.

 ## Instructions